Wyckoff Distribution Schematic: Phases, Events and Context

 Supply response Supply appears more effective on rallies and downside reactions begin to expand.
 Downside reactions remain shallow and buyers continue absorbing supply efficiently.

-Later behavior Lower highs, failed retests, or downside breaks with expanding result make the distribution case stronger.
+Later behavior Lower highs, failed retests, SOW, LPSY, or downside breaks with expanding result make the distribution case stronger.
 Continued rotation leaves the reading unresolved, or renewed upside progress cancels the bearish interpretation.

 What Wyckoff Distribution Is Not